 Commerce Cloud comes in two different flavors, depending on your customer focus:

 - B2C Commerce: Focused on “Business to Consumer”.
-It’s a separate technology stack, using JavaScript and web technologies, which has gone through multiple architecture iterations including SiteGenesis, the Storefront Reference Architecture (SFRA), Headless Commerce, and progressive web app development (PWA).
+It’s a separate technology stack using JavaScript and web technologies, which has gone through multiple architecture iterations including SiteGenesis, the Storefront Reference Architecture (SFRA), Headless Commerce, and progressive web app development (PWA).

-Order Management
+Order Management and Fulfillment

 Industry Cloud

-Salesforce has been building industry-specific solutions for a few years now, including Financial Services Cloud, Health Cloud, and their Public Sector Cloud.
+Salesforce has been building industry-specific solutions for a few years now, including Financial Services Cloud, Health Cloud, and Public Sector Cloud.

 Einstein